software-tools-books/js4ds/_en/oop.md

 The word `super` is used in two ways here:

-- In the construtor for `Scientist`,
+- In the constructor for `Scientist`,
   `super(...)` calls up to the constructor of the parent class `Person` so that it can do whatever initialization it does before `Scientist` does its own initialization.